A Guide to the BC Economy and Labour Market

 Aquaculture operations are an important component of the industry

-About 93% of the total value of BC's aquaculture production comes from farmed salmon products.
+About 95% of the total value of aquaculture production in the province comes from farmed salmon products.
 Most of the salmon is exported, with much of it going to the US.

 What's happened since 1990?